AInora

 Common questions about AI debt collection compliance in Europe.

-Yes, AI debt collection is legal in Europe, but it must comply with GDPR, the EU AI Act, and local country regulations.
-The key requirements are: transparent disclosure that the debtor is speaking with AI, a lawful basis for data processing, the right to request human intervention, and compliance with local debt collection laws in each country you operate in.
+Yes, but it must comply with GDPR, the EU AI Act, and local regulations.
+Key requirements include transparent AI disclosure, a lawful basis for data processing, and the right to request human intervention.

 Not entirely.
-Article 22 gives individuals the right not to be subject to solely automated decisions with significant effects.
-However, exceptions apply: if the decision is necessary for a contract, authorized by law, or based on explicit consent.
-Most debt collection scenarios fall under contractual necessity or legitimate interest.
+Exceptions apply when the decision is necessary for a contract or based on explicit consent.
 The critical requirement is providing a mechanism for human review upon request.

 Almost certainly yes.
-AI debt collection involves multiple DPIA triggers under Article 35: automated decision-making, processing of vulnerable individuals, large-scale data processing, and use of new technologies.
-You should conduct the DPIA before deployment, document all identified risks and mitigations, and review it regularly.
+AI debt collection involves multiple DPIA triggers: automated decision-making, vulnerable individuals, large-scale data processing, and new technologies.
+Conduct it before deployment.

-Yes, but you must comply with regulations in each country where debtors are located, not just where your company is based.
-This means respecting local calling hour norms, language requirements, licensing rules (e.g., Germany requires licensing for third-party collectors), and any country-specific debt collection limitations.
+Yes, but you must comply with regulations where debtors are located.
+This means respecting local calling hours, language requirements, and licensing rules.
 The AI must adapt its behavior per jurisdiction.

-Yes, absolutely.
-Both GDPR transparency requirements and the EU AI Act mandate clear disclosure.
-The AI voice agent must identify itself as an artificial intelligence system at the beginning of every call.
-This is non-negotiable - deceptive practices (making AI sound human without disclosure) violate both regulations.
+Yes.
+Both GDPR and the EU AI Act mandate clear disclosure at the beginning of every call.
+Deceptive practices violate both regulations.

-We are based in Europe and build AI voice agents specifically for European markets.
-Our systems are GDPR-compliant by design: AI disclosure at call start, consent tracking, encrypted recordings, DPIA-ready documentation, and per-country configuration for languages and regulations.
-We operate production systems in Lithuanian, Latvian, and Polish markets.
+We build AI voice agents specifically for European markets with GDPR compliance by design: AI disclosure, consent tracking, encrypted recordings, DPIA-ready documentation, and per-country configuration for languages and regulations.

 European AI Expertise